nathanieltesfaye1/ios-location-route-spoofer/README.md

 Connect iPhone to the laptop with a USB cable.
 Tap "trust this computer" on the iPhone if prompted.
 Enable developer mode too if not already enabled (you may need to restart the phone after doing this).

 ### Start the tunnel
-In a new terminal window, activate the venv and start the tunnel:
+In a second terminal window, activate the venv and start the tunnel:
 ```
 source .venv/bin/activate
 sudo .venv/bin/python -m pymobiledevice3 remote tunneld